ad1107/yt-dlp-cutter/README.md

 # yt-dlp-cutter
-Automatically cut or save videos from Youtube.
+Automatically cut and save videos from Youtube.\
 Video will be automatically downloaded in the highest quality and resolution, and converted to ``mp4`` with codec ``H264``.

 # Features